-The Food Shuttle Operates 17 school pantries in 3 counties, serving over 2,000 people every month.
+The Food Shuttle Operates 24 school pantries in 4 counties, serving more than 2,000 people every month.

 School pantries provide a welcoming and convenient space for students, their families, and the surrounding community to access nutritious food.
 Student volunteers often run the pantries, helping to remove the stigma of needing food, and learning the valuable lesson of helping others in need.